WNoDeS/WNoDeS/documentation/use_experience.md

 ### Life Science with WeNMR Virtual Research Community
 WeNMR [3] is both a EU FP7 funded project and a Virtual Research Community (VRC) supporting the Nuclear Magnetic Resonance (NMR) and Small Angle X-ray Scattering (SAXS) structural biology user community.
-It currently operates the largest Virtual Organisation (VO) in life science domain of the European Grid Infrastructure (EGI), with more than 500 registered users worldwide.
+It currently operates the largest VO in life science domain of the European Grid Infrastructure (EGI), with more than 500 registered users worldwide.

 While mainly offering application portals providing 'protocolized' access to EGI grid, one of their use-case better fits with the cloud model.
-The Common Interface for NMR Structure Generation (CING [4]) is a software suite designed for the residue-based validation of biomolecular three-dimensional structures determined by NMR.
+The Common Interface for NMR Structure Generation (CING [4]) is a software suite designed for the residue-based validation of bio-molecular three-dimensional structures determined by NMR.
 The CING framework integrates about 20 different external programs and additionally uses internal routines to validate NMR-derived structure ensembles against empirical data and measured chemical shifts, distance and dihedral restraints.
 Due to the high number of external dependencies CING cannot easily be installed on traditional grid computing nodes.
 In contrast, the collection of programs could easily be packaged into a virtual machine that we called "VirtualCING".
 Therefore, VirtualCING is very suited to be used in a cloud environment.
-For example, it has been and still is successfully applied to establish the NRG-CING database, an annotated and remediated repository of experimental, structural, and validation data [5].
+For example, it has been and still is successfully applied to establish the NRG-CING database, an annotated and re-mediated repository of experimental, structural, and validation data [5].
-The import of one NMR structure into the database and the creation of a CING validation report on average require 20 min on a single core, taking about 3,300 core hours to process the current set of entries.
+The import of one NMR structure into the database and the creation of a CING validation report on average require 20 minutes on a single core, taking about 3,300 core hours to process the current set of entries.

 The experimental and computational procedures involved in the determination of biomolecular structures by NMR are continuously being developed and improved, and have become more advanced over the past 25 years.
 Therefore, by applying today's improved technology to the original data, better structures can be calculated [6,7].
 Recently, we extended VirtualCING with routines for the recalculation of NMR ensembles using the experimental data in the NRG-CING repository, allowing us to extend our previous recalculation projects and re-determine NMR structures in the Protein Databank (PDB) [8] in the cloud on a large scale.